saintaardvark/landle/README.md

 * That might imply overwriting config file options, which calls for better arg handling; there must be a Perl module which does this better.
+* Ctrl-c kills individual git processes, not landle itself.
+This might be fixed by using Perl Git module.

 ## License